The Home of Tibetan Buddhist Texts in Translation

 དེ་ཐམས་ཅད་ཀྱི་མདོར་བསྡུས་པའི་ཚུལ་གྱིས་གདོན་ན། སྐྱབས་འགྲོ་སེམས་བསྐྱེད་སོགས་སྔོན་དུ་འགྲོ་བས། ཐོག་མར་འཇམ་དཔལ་གྱི་རྣལ་འབྱོར་གྱིས་གདོན་པའི་སྐབས་ལྟར་བདག་ཉིད་ལྷར་གསལ་གདབ། དེ་ནས་མདུན་དུ་ལྷ་གསལ་གདབ་པ་སོགས་ཆེ་བའི་ཡོན་ཏན་ལ་བསྔགས་པའི་ཚུལ་གྱིས་རྒྱུད་གདོན་པ་ལ་འཇུག །

 To essentialize all these approaches in a brief recitation practice, begin with the preliminary practices of refuge, bodhicitta, and so forth.
-Instantly visualize yourself as the deity in the way it is described in the yoga of Mañjuśrī.
+Instantly visualize yourself as the deity as described in the yoga of Mañjuśrī.
 Then imagine the deity Mañjuśrī before you, and recite the tantra as a praise to his formidable qualities.

 དེ་དག་གི་གནས་སྐབས་ཐམས་ཅད་དུ་ལུས་འཇའ་ཚོན། ངག་བྲག་ཅ། སེམས་སྤྲོས་བྲལ་་ནམ་མཁའ་ལྟ་བུར་ཤེས་པར་བྱ།

-Never forget that your form appears as if a rainbow, your speech as an echo, and that your mind is like the sky – beyond any and all elaboration.
+Never forget that your form appears like a rainbow, your speech is like an echo, and your mind is like the sky – beyond any and all elaboration.

 མཐར་མཆོད་བསྟོད་གསོལ་བ་གདབ་པ་སོགས་སྦྱར་རོ། །

-At the conclusion of the recitation, make the offerings, praises, prayers, etc.
+At the conclusion of the recitation, make the offerings, praises, prayers, and so on.

 Colophon